-Employers first started offering HRAs in 2001, and they were able to start offering health plans with HSAs in 2004.
-By 2010, 16 percent of employers with 10-499 workers and 23 percent of employers with 500 or more workers offered either an HRA or HSA-eligible plan.
-As a result, these plans covered about 21 million people in 2011, representing about 12 percent of the privately insured market (Fronstin, 2011).
+Employers first started offering health reimbursement arrangements (HRAs) in 2001, and they were able to start offering health plans with health savings accounts (HSAs) in 2004.
+By 2011, 32 percent of employers with 500 or more workers offered either an HRA or HSA-eligible plan, covering 13 percent of that population, up from 23 percent offering such a plan and 10 percent enrollment in 2010.
+As a result, these plans covered about 25 million people in 2012, representing about 15 percent of the privately insured market.

-According to findings from the 2011 EBRI/MGA Consumer Engagement in Health Care Survey, there was \$12.4 billion in HSAs and HRAs in 2011, spread across 8.4 million accounts.
-In 2006, there were 1.3 million accounts with \$873.4 million in assets, and by 2009, 4.8 million accounts held \$7.3 billion in assets.
-Total assets in the accounts have increased each year, and growth in average account balances has slowed.
-Average account balances reached \$1,470 in 2011.
+According to findings from the 2012 EBRI/MGA Consumer Engagement in Health Care Survey, there was \$17.8 billion in HSAs and HRAs in 2012, spread across 11.6 million accounts.
+In 2006, there were 1.3 million accounts with \$873.4 million in assets, and by 2009, 4.8 million accounts held \$6.8 billion in assets.
+Total assets in the accounts have increased each year, and average account balances are growing at a slower rate.
+The average account balance reached \$1,534 in 2011.

 The number of people with a rollover as well as the total level of assets being rolled over have been increasing.
-In 2006, 23 percent of individuals with an HRA or HSA did not roll over any money.
-By 2011, 13 percent did not have a rollover.
-In 2006, 500,000 individuals rolled over \$274.8 million.
-By 2011, 5.6 million individuals rolled over \$6.7 billion.
-The average rollover increased from \$592 in 2006 to \$1,295 in 2009, fell to \$1,029 in 2010, and then increased to \$1,206 in 2011.
+In 2006, 23 percent of individuals with an HRA or HSA did not roll over any money, but by 2012, only 11 percent did not have a rollover.
+In 2006, 500,000 individuals rolled over \$276.2 million, but by 2012, 8.1 million individuals rolled over \$9.7 billion.
+The average rollover increased from \$592 in 2006 to \$1,206 in 2012.

-It might be expected that individuals who are given more control over funds allocated for health care services would become more cost conscious, especially once they become more educated about the actual price of health services.
+It might be expected that individuals who are given more control over funds allocated for health care services would become more cost conscious, especially once they become more educated about the actual prices of health services.
 However, no evidence was found to support this.
-Nor was there evidence that healthy behaviors had any real correlation with account balance; individuals who smoke have more money in their accounts than those who do not smoke, while obese individuals have less money in their account than the nonobese.
+Nor was there evidence that healthy behaviors had any real correlation with account balance; individuals who smoke have more money in their account than those who do not smoke, while obese individuals have less money in their account than the nonobese.
 Additionally, there was very little difference in account balances by level of exercise.

 Very small differences were found in account balances and rollover amounts between individuals who used cost or quality information compared with those who did not use such information.
 However, next to no relationship was found between either account balance or rollover amounts and various cost-conscious behaviors.
-When a difference was found, those exhibiting the cost-conscious behavior were found to have a lower account balance and rollover amount.